slin63/django_NelsonDB/README.md

 	'registration',
 )

-3. In the command line, cd to the project directory and enter python manage.py syncdb
+3. In the command line, cd to the project directory and enter "python manage.py syncdb"
 4. To populate the database, edit populate_experiment.py to reflect the location of person.csv, experiment.csv, and seed.csv on your computer.
 Enter in the command line "python populate_experiment.py" to populate the experiment and people tables, as well as to populate the seed inventory with what is available.
 5. Type "python manage.py runserver"